smnorris/bcfishpass/docs/02_access_methodology.md

 ### 3. Filter natural barriers

-Natural barriers downstream of [Known Fish Observations](https://github.com/smnorris/bcfishobs) are removed from the model - we presume that if there are observations of a given species upstream of a natural feature, it cannot be a barrier to that species.
+For anadromous species, natural barriers downstream of [Known Fish Observations](https://github.com/smnorris/bcfishobs) are removed from the model - we presume that if there are observations of the given species upstream of a natural feature, it cannot be a barrier to that species.
 To correct for species misidentification or other issues in the observations dataset a count and or date threshold can be set.
-For example, filter natural barriers with >= 5 observations upstream since 1990.
+For example, current access models for Pacific Salmon and Steelhead filter natural barriers with >= 5 observations upstream since 1990.

 ### 4. Identify stream downstream of all natural barriers